thomassuedbroecker/library-app-kubernetes/README.md

     In the file **library-ui-deployment.yaml**, change the name of the image to **registry._region_.bluemix.net/_namespace_/library-ui:v1** in line 15.

-4. Create a deployment and a service for the java backend in your cluster.
+4. Create a **deployment and a service** for the java backend in your kubernets cluster.
     ```
     kubectl create -f library-server.yaml
     ```